 Ad Hoc Committees

-External Relations Committee (ad hoc): This committee supports SIOP's efforts to advocate for I-O interests to various audiences.
+External Relations Committee (ad hoc): This ad hoc committee supports SIOP's efforts to advocate for I-O interests to various audiences.
 The committee plays an important role in (a) ensuring SIOP's relations with other organizations advance our strategic goals and (b) encouraging the support and acknowledgement of SIOP members who represent our interests in our partner organizations and advocacy-related initiatives.

 So how do you serve on a committee?